Skip to content

 Fonteum: Every Fonteum resource carries meta.source and a provenance tag block: source name, last-checked date, and display rule.

-Toggle between the standard FHIR JSON response and the ?_format=md Markdown serialization.
+Toggle between the raw FHIR JSON response and the compact text that the /api/v1/rag/chunks export returns.
 Same provenance, same clinical data, fewer tokens in your context window.

 {